 3. What are the logistics of how this will work?
 When will my child do work?
 How will my child be evaluated?
 Will there be any supervision?
+How can he or she still participate in extracurricular activities?
+Are there any services provided by the school district that we’re entitled to?
 What else would be important for me to understand?

 Finally, if your child is struggling in school you should certainly talk with his or her teachers and seek out the necessary supports and information.
 In addition, depending on the issue, your child or family might benefit from seeing a psychologist.
 A psychologist can help your child to work through particular issues, develop skills, or make a successful transition to a new school or educational environment.
 A psychologist could also help your family to navigate any of the circumstances I have discussed.
 Ask your child’s counselor who he or she would recommend, ask a friend, or check for psychologists practicing in your local area.